fsmb/med-api/README.md

 # MED API

 This is the source for technical information for the MED API.
-This API can be used to obtain basic physician validation and licensure information.
+This API can be used to handle basic physician validation and obtain summary licensure information.

 To learn more about FSMB APIs refer to the [Getting Started](https://github.com/fsmb/api-docs) guide.
 To learn more about this API and to begin using it in your code please contact [FSMB](mailto:pdc@fsmb.org).